SamHH/portfolio/README.md

 ## Which browsers are supported?

+- All modern/evergreen browsers
+- IE10+

-This project supports IE10+ in an attempt to find vanilla JavaScript usable on the frontend without the need for libraries such as jQuery (for example, IE9 doesn't even support ``Element.classList``)
+This project supports only IE10+ in an attempt to find vanilla JavaScript usable on the frontend without the need for libraries such as jQuery (for example, IE9 doesn't even support ``Element.classList``)

 Soon after IE10 is killed off officially by Microsoft (currently scheduled for [January 12, 2016](https://www.microsoft.com/en-us/WindowsForBusiness/End-of-IE-support)), the minimum browser required will become IE11.
 The hope is that eventually we can reach a state whereby only evergreen browsers are supported (Chrome, Firefox, Edge, et cetera)